 - Loading times can drag

 - Broken online component

 Mantis Burn Racing is an enjoyable fast-paced racer which gets the basics right: sliding your responsive vehicles around bends is very satisfying and will keep you engaged.
-You could argue that the career mode is a little on the long side, but overall there are enough game types to get you through.
+You could argue that the career mode is a little on the long side, but overall there are enough event types to get you through.
 Mantis Burn Racing does suffer from a largely forgettable soundtrack, poor vehicle sounds, a broken online component and only two environments.
 However, in spite of all this, the action is so enjoyable I can easily recommend Mantis Burn Racing – especially considering the budget price tag.